reviews

 - "favourite/no notes":

-sometimes there's not much that sets apart a 5 star from a 4 star, because the "favourite" definition may buff up something higher, even if i have small nitpicks about it.
+sometimes there's not much that sets apart a 5 star from a 4 star, because the "favourite" definition may buff up something higher, even if i have small complaints about it.

-example of that would be "THE DARKNESS OUTSIDE US", because there were various small things i thought were really silly, amongst also Ambrose giving me horrible 2nd hand embarassment, but honestly it kind of became part of the read. i don't think it was literary genius either, but i enjoyed it and i even reread it, which i never do! it had a thrill, it had me crying a bit, and all in all a good time!
+(read: 2022) example of that would be "THE DARKNESS OUTSIDE US", because there were various small things i thought were really silly, amongst also Ambrose giving me horrible 2nd hand embarassment. i don't think it was literary genius either, but i enjoyed it and i even reread it, which i never do!

 4